GregoryD-Git/economy-explore/README.md

 - This graph illustrates the performance of the S&P 500, normalized to each president's first day in office, across the chosen presidential terms and time period.
 - It highlights trends in the market during those periods relative to the start of the admnistration, providing a comparative perspective on economic patterns and presidential policy during the chosen period.

-## Summary plot of key indicators of market performance and risk
+# Key indicators of market performance and risk
-The next figure shows four panels of data summarized here
+The next figure shows four panels of data, summarized below.

 **MARKET ASSESSMENT**
 > 1. OVERALL CHANGE: The first plot shows the overall change in the market from the beginning to the end of the period assessed.
-A linear model was fit to the data using the '''sklearn linear regression''' module to to characterize the general trajectory of the market during each period.
+A linear model was fit to the data using the '''sklearn linear regression''' module to characterize the general trajectory of the market during each period.
 A linear model was used for simplicity and to provide a characterization of the trend independent of short-term change in markets.
 A higher value indicates a larger rise in market value.
 > 2. MARKET VOLATILITY: Measured here as the root mean square error.
 Higher values indicate greater volatility.
 Volatility helps investors understand potential price fluctuations and risks.
 High volatility may signal a need to adjust asset allocations.
 > 3. MAXIMUM DRAWDOWN: Measures the largest loss (in percentage terms) that an asset experiences from its peak to its trough before a recovery to a new peak occurs.
 It is thought to demonstrate the worst-case scenario for an investor during a specific period.
 This is particularly useful for understanding the risk associated with an investment.
 Smaller values closer to zero are considered better.
 > 4. SHARPE-RATIO: The Sharpe Ratio is a measure of risk-adjusted return.
 It evaluates how much return an investment generates relative to the amount of risk (volatility) it takes on.
 Higher positive values are considered better, while lower or negative values are riskier.